Who, What, Why . . .

 • Have a primary duty to manage the business or a customarily recognized department;

 • Direct the work of two or more full time employees (or their equivalent); and

 • Have authority to hire and fire or at least recommend hiring, firing, advancement, or promotion with the employee’s opinion given particular weight.

 Are “Highly-Compensated” employees exempt:

 Employees who make over $100,000 per year from salary (employees over the limit because of discretionary bonuses do not qualify) are exempt but they have requirements too:

-• Receive a salary greater than $455 per week (the rest could be bonus);
+• Receive a salary of at least $684 per week (the rest could be bonus);

 • Have a primary duty involving office work or non-manual labor;

 • Customarily and regularly perform the duties of someone qualified under the Executive, Professional, or Administrative exemption.